 Health and care professionals trained in its use can complete the Checklist.
+This could include, for example, a social worker, GP or registered nurse.
 As far as possible, it should be someone who assesses or reviews care needs as part of their day-to-day work.
 Staff should give you reasonable notice of the intention to complete the Checklist, so that you or your representative have the opportunity to participate if you wish to.
 Your ICB is responsible for ensuring that the checklist is completed.